What to do if you spot an electrical hazard, how to keep your home safe and what we do to keep you safe.

 Reduce electrical hazards in your home

-There are some simple things you can do at home to keep you and your family safe.
+There are some simple things you can do at home to keep you and your family safe:

-• Regularly check appliance leads for fraying and damage.
+• Regularly check appliance leads for damage.

-• Check your smoke detectors every month.
+• Test your smoke and carbon monoxide alarms every month.

 What we do to keep you safe